riccardobernardi/riccardobernardi.github.io/README.md

 Born in 1997

-Living in Padua(IT) but commuting every day to Venice.
+Living in Padua(IT) but commuting every day to Venice(IT).

-Student @ ca' foscari's university
+Candidate for a Master's degree in Artificial Intelligence at Ca'Foscari

 European Driving License: type B